StrangeBeeCorp/docs/docs/thehive/installation/licenses/request-a-community-license.md

 # Request a Community License

-This topic provides step-by-step instructions for requesting a [TheHive Community license](about-licenses.md).

-The Community license is free and includes essential features to help you get started with TheHive or support basic user needs.
+Request a free [TheHive Community license](about-licenses.md) that includes essential features to help you get started with TheHive and support basic user needs.

 !!! note "TheHive On-prem only"
     The Community license is available exclusively for TheHive On-prem deployments and isn't offered for TheHive Cloud Platform.